History of Thalassery: Overbury's Folly

-The Pazhassi guerilla wars
+The Pazhassi Guerilla Wars

-After the annexation of Malabar, the British called upon Thalassery, the Royal families and other major Nair and Namboothiri feudal lords to return, but this was heavily opposed by some local rulers.
+After the annexation of Malabar, the British called upon Thalassery, the royal families and other major Nair and Namboothiri feudal lords to return, but this was heavily opposed by some local rulers.
 Along with heavy taxation and laws that curbed free movement, the appeal resulted in multiple uprisings against the British with heavy casualties to British forces.
 Thousands of soldiers were killed, but the resistance was eventually defeated.

 Pazhassi Raja was a member of the western branch of the Kottayam royal clan.
 He was an expert in guerrilla warfare, was a prominent resistance leader and led one of the earliest uprisings.
 His war strategy had devastating effects on the British army.

 The Pazhassi war was the first major popular uprising against the British in Malabar.
-When Hyder occupied Malabar in 1773, the Raja of Kottayam found political asylum in Travancore.
-Pazhassi Raja, the fourth prince in line for succession to the throne during this period, became one of the de facto heads of state surpassing several elder royals.
+When Hyder occupied Malabar in 1773, the raja of Kottayam found political asylum in Travancore.
+Pazhassi Raja, the fourth prince in line for succession to the throne during this period, became one of the de facto heads of state, surpassing several elder royals.
 He fought a war of resistance against Hyder from 1774 to 1793.

-On account of his refusal to flee and his resolve to fight invaders, the people of Kottayam supported the Raja.
+On account of his refusal to flee and his resolve to fight invaders, the people of Kottayam supported the raja.
 His troops were drawn from the Nambiar, Thiyya and also tribal clans such as Kurichias and Mullukurumbas.

-Major General Arthur Wellesley(one of the British commander in Battle of Waterloo and became the 1st Duke of Wellington), came to Thalassery to fight against Pazhassi Raja after defeating Tipu Sultan in the Battle of Sri Rangapatna.
+Major General Arthur Wellesley (one of the British commanders in the Battle of Waterloo and became the 1st Duke of Wellington), came to Thalassery to fight against Pazhassi Raja after defeating Tipu Sultan in the Battle of Sri Rangapatna.

 The war between the East India Company (led by Wellesley and Collector Thomas Harvey Baber), and Kottayam, led by Kerala Varma Pazhassi Raja) in the forests of Wayanad, caused immense damage.
 The forces of Kottayam defeated the company in several skirmishes.
-The company started bringing reinforcements and due to the fall of Tipu Sultan, the EIC was able to crush the revolt.
+The company started bringing reinforcements, and, due to the fall of Tipu Sultan, the EIC was able to crush the revolt.